French-Cat/nametag/README.md

 ## usage
 If your really that lazy (~~its ok im like you~~) I have made a library https://github.com/french-cat/nametag.js .

-It has both a web and node version
+It only has a web ver

-nametag.web.js & nametag.node.js
+if you can bother to do stuff in node, you can live to make one or search npm <3